alexanderMontague/takehomes/Lumina/LuminaTakehome/README.md

 ### To Run

-- CD into the correct project `cd LuminaTakehome`
+- CD into the correct project `cd LuminaApp`
 - install dependencies using preferred method `yarn` or `npm i`
 - run the application (will automatically open in browser) `yarn start` or `npm start`